NO MORE Groundhog Days for Michael Jackson

 The answer to the mystery was in a total mismatch of course, but with so much media poison in their ears and cotton wool in their eyes the people’s brains simply refused to function.

 The prosecution explained their fiasco of bringing no charges against Jackson by the fact that there was no second victim.

 If anyone wondered why they needed a second victim if they allegedly had the first one, and with a so-called match too, this question was never answered and was left hanging in the air.
 The police simply diverted everyone’s attention from the fundamental absence of proof of Jordan’s words to another topic and invited the public to search for a second accuser instead.

-The search was more or less successful as after several sessions with a son of Michael Jackson’s maid they finally managed to convince him that the two cases of tickling he had allegedly suffered in the hands of a predator were absolutely sexual in their nature and intent.
-To the Grand jury the boy noted the atmosphere in which this groundbreaking confession was made (this we know from the transcripts produced by Thomas Mesereau at the 2005 trial).
-The boy said that he wanted to strike his interviewers with something heavy on the head – so this is how bad it was.
+The search was more or less successful as after several sessions with a son of Michael Jackson’s maid they finally managed to convince him that the two cases of tickling he had allegedly suffered in the hands of MJ were absolutely sexual in their nature and intent.
+To the Grand jury the boy noted the pressure under which this groundbreaking confession was made (this we know from the transcripts produced by Thomas Mesereau at the 2005 trial) – the boy said that he wanted to strike his interviewers with something heavy on the head, so this is how bad it was.

 However despite all this resistance from the boy the end result was still quite satisfactory for the police – Jason Francia agreed to bolster Jordan Chandler’s story with his tickling account.

 But at this point another blow was awaiting the police.
 For several months after the January settlement with Michael Jackson the first accuser Jordan Chandler had been cooperating with the authorities, but now he flatly refused to testify: